mjstine/odin-recipes/README.md

 ## Introduction

-Odin Recipes is a small web project that demonstrates the basics of building a website using HTML and CSS.
-The project is inspired by the Odin Project's curriculum, aimed at honing web development skills.
+Welcome to Odin Recipes, a small web project crafted to showcase my foundational skills in HTML and CSS.
+This project serves as a testament to my dedication and passion for web development, fueled by the comprehensive curriculum provided by The Odin Project.

-The objective of this project is to demonstrate my proficiency in the fundamentals of web development, specifically in HTML and CSS.
-As an aspiring web developer, I wanted to create a project that showcases my ability to structure web pages effectively, implement basic designs, and use semantically named classes for improved code readability and maintainability.
-Odin Recipes is a product of inspiration drawn from the Odin Project's curriculum, which allowed me to further hone my web development skills.
-By exploring this project, you will witness how I've utilized HTML and CSS to bring the art of cooking to the digital world, while simultaneously highlighting my commitment to crafting clean and well-organized code.
+The primary objective of Odin Recipes is to demonstrate my proficiency in the fundamentals of web development, with a specific focus on utilizing HTML and CSS effectively.
+By exploring this project, you'll witness how I've brought the culinary arts into the digital world, all while emphasizing my commitment to crafting clean, well-organized code.

+Inspired by The Odin Project's curriculum, this endeavor allowed me to further refine my web development abilities.
+Through this project, I aim to present a visually appealing and user-friendly website, making use of semantically named classes for improved code readability and maintainability.

+As an aspiring web developer, I sought to create a project that not only reflects my expertise in structuring web pages but also exhibits my capability in implementing basic designs.
+Odin Recipes provides a glimpse into the potential I possess to build captivating web experiences.

 ## Demo